SchwabischesBauernbrot/librewolf/README.md

 This repository contains all the patches and theming that make up LibreWolf, as well as scripts and a Makefile to build LibreWolf.
 There also is the [Settings repo](https://gitlab.com/librewolf-community/settings), which contains the LibreWolf prefs.

-## Active repositories and projects
+## Actice repositories and related projects

 List of browser build sub projects.
 These are the locations where people have their repositories and build artifacts.